BeautifulTrouble/Beautiful-Rising-Content/security-and-privacy-options.md

 ## Phone calls

 We may also ask to speak with you on the phone, or you may find that a voice call is the easiest way to convey some information.
-Most members of the team are set-up to initiative and receive calls using the encrypted voice application called [Redphone](https://whispersystems.org/) on Android or [Signal](https://whispersystems.org/blog/signal/) on iOS.
+Most members of the team are set-up to initiate and receive calls using the encrypted voice application called [Redphone](https://whispersystems.org/) on Android or [Signal](https://whispersystems.org/blog/signal/) on iOS.
 If you have the option of commnicating with one of these mobile applications, we recommend it -- keep in mind, however, that these applications require a wifi or data connection.

 ## Video meetings